kjmears/kjmears.github.io/_posts/2018-01-07-todo-system.markdown

 meta: "Article outlining my todo.txt method."
 ---
-How I use the TODO.txt 'system' to get things done.

-## A Simple idea

 Before I talk about my use of the the tool, I'd best introduce it.
 I use [Todo.txt][todo] which is a simple concept.